kdgdkd/ramiho/README.md

 You can work on the last connexion that you defined or loaded, adding routings, velocity adjustments, send program change signal...
 And when you are happy, you can save the connexion to be able to access it in the future.
 Or you can define more complex connexions and filters within the mdshcnx files in ramiho's favcnx directory.
 All of these files are directly accessible from the Midish menu.

 ## Conclusion
 ramiho solves issues that we, as a band (**PUNKT25**), found when trying to properly configure our DAW-less techno setup.
-Setting up MIDI connexions between devices, or loading previously used sets of connexions, is now easily done with ramiho.
+Setting up MIDI connexions between devices, or loading previously used connexion setups, is now easily done with ramiho.
 My group-members, who wouldn't care about aconnecting anything on a command line, now operate ramiho on ssh clients on their own phones.
 This brings me a lot of joy.
 But I think I might be thrilled if I ever learn that this code is helping other people make music, so do not doubt getting in touch if you come to use it.

 ## Contributing

 I am stubborn, but I am no programmer.
 And I am a newbie on GitHub and sharing code.
 This script is likely to contain a significant amount of bugs, and most of it could be polished and modified (do I really need 1,000 variables?).
-Comments, suggestions, and pull requests are welcome.
+Comments, suggestions, bug reports and pull requests are welcome.

 ## License